Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 65: Use defense to create a stronger attack

 **Problem**
-Defense can resist effectively but cannot achieve a positive result by itself.
+Defense can resist effectively but cannot achieve a positive result on its own.

 **Action**
-Use defensive strength to prepare the right moment for offensive action.
+Use defensive strength to prepare for the right moment to launch an offensive.

 **Outcome**
 Protection becomes the basis for gaining the initiative.